 Today, more and more businesses are using NLP techniques to cull customer data from a broad range of sources—emails, chats, feedback forms, help desk tickets, and the like—and improve the overall customer experience on their website.

 NLP Matters for Your Content Marketing

 Every good marketer knows that words have the power to stir emotions, behavior, ideas, and actions among people.
-As a technology, NLP’s growing list of diverse applications allow you to automate and optimize your content marketing efforts with machine-like efficiency, but also with a truly personal and human touch.
+The growing list of NLP marketing techniques and applications allow you to automate and optimize your content marketing efforts with machine-like efficiency, but also with a truly personal and human touch.